foeser/teamcity-documentation/topics/projects-import.md

 ## Importing projects
 {product="tcc"}

-On the source TeamCity server:
+On the source TeamCity On-Premises server:
-* [Create a usual backup](creating-backup-from-teamcity-web-ui.md) file containing the projects to be imported.
+* Create a [backup file](https://www.jetbrains.com/help/teamcity/creating-backup-from-teamcity-web-ui.html) containing the projects to be imported.

 On the target TeamCity server:
 * Go to the __Server Administration__ area and select __Project Import__ on the left.
 Upload your project settings and follow the wizard.
 When the import finishes, TeamCity will display the results.